redhat-developer/service-binding-operator/README.md

 Notice, that during the import no DB config was mentioned or requestd.

-When the application is running navigate to it's route to verify that it is up.
+When the application is running navigate to its route to verify that it is up.
 Notice that in the header it says `(DB: N/A)`.
 That meens that the application is not connected to a DB and so it should not work properly.
 Try the application's UI to add a fruit - it causes an error proving that the DB is not connected.

 #### Create a DB instance for the application